edibella/fft-tools/README.md

 To make sure this software works as expected, tests have been provided and which can be run by executing `FftTools.test`.
 These tests provide a very basic data-in data-out testing and it's these example data files that take up the bulk of the size of this repository.

-Since all test data is stored in +tests/private, the files in this folder are not version controlled via `git update-index --assume-unchanged` as described here: http://stackoverflow.com/questions/12288212/git-update-index-assume-unchanged-on-directory.
+Since all test data is stored in +tests/private, the files in this folder should not be version controlled.
+You need to tell your local `git` to not track changes in them via `git update-index --assume-unchanged` as described here: http://stackoverflow.com/questions/12288212/git-update-index-assume-unchanged-on-directory.

 If you want to contribute to this project please keep tests in mind and do not commit any new data without telling git to "assume-unchanged" to avoid bloating the .git file.